sophiaray21/q-for-10q/README.md

 # q-for-10q

 A Deep Q-Network (DQN) trading agent that reads quarterly 10-Q filings and learns to make buy, hold, or sell decisions.
-The neural network is written from scratch in NumPy: no PyTorch, no TensorFlow.
+The neural network is written from scratch in NumPy: no prepackaged models implemented.

 ## 1. Overview of the problem